xRfang-0102/RetainDistiller/README.md

 retain-distiller prepare librispeech --root /path/to/LibriSpeech --split test-clean --cmudict /path/to/cmudict.dict --output data/librispeech/test-clean.jsonl --oov skip
 ```

 `--oov skip` drops complete utterances containing unknown words and writes a rejection report next to each manifest.
 Use identical resulting manifests for controlled comparisons.
 To retain the complete corpus, extend the local dictionary and use the default `--oov error`.
 Use `--text-only` without a dictionary for unlabeled distillation or ASR manifests.
-See [implementation notes](docs/IMPLEMENTATION.md) for phoneme conventions and reproduction boundaries.

 Train the probe first, then the student: